 This image may not be used to state or imply ESA endorsement of any company or product.

 Comet 67P/Churyumov-Gerasimenko from Rosetta.
 This comet is around 3.5 by 4 kilometres.
-This close-up shows a number of large boulders, including one named Cheops (bright, top left).
+This close-up of the larger lobe shows boulders and a faint stream of gas and dust coming from the surface.
 The European Space Agency's Rosetta spacecraft was launched in March 2004 on a 10 year mission to reach this comet.
 It entered orbit on 6 August 2014 at a point in the comet's orbit beyond the orbit of Mars.
 The first mission designed to land on a comet, it is carrying instruments and a lander to map and study the comet's surface and core.
-Mosaic image obtained on 26 October 2014 from 7.8 kilometres from the comet's surface by Rosetta's navigation camera.
+Image obtained on 26 October 2014 from 7.8 kilometres from the comet's surface by Rosetta's navigation camera.